CSCI-362-01-2016/The-Early-Birds/TestAutomation/docs/README.md

 Then run "sudo python setup.py install"

+Then return to the TestAutomation folder and do "./scripts/runAllTest.py" (you may have to do the command below)

 **In order to make the runAllTests.py an executable file, please run "chmod +x runAllTests.py" in the scripts folder.
 This will allow the command ./scripts/runAllTests.py to work from the root folder.**